 Unit DNI is a combined Unit for both the National Diploma in Occupational Health and Safety and the International Diploma in Occupational Health and Safety.

-The assignment gives students the opportunity to demonstrate the knowledge and understanding gained from their studies of Units A/IA, B/IB and C/IC of the National/International Diploma in Occupational Health and Safety syllabus in a vocational setting.
+The assignment gives Learners the opportunity to demonstrate the knowledge and understanding gained from their studies of Units A/IA, B/IB and C/IC of the National/International Diploma in Occupational Health and Safety syllabus in a vocational setting.

 The aim of the assignment is for candidates to carry out a review of the arrangements for managing health and safety in a workplace and to produce justified, proportionate recommendations to improve health and safety performance.

 Please download the latest DNI Guidance and Information for candidates below.
 This document provides comprehensive guidance on the presentation and submission of the Unit DNI assignment report and should be studied carefully before commencing.

 The guidance should be read in conjunction with the assignment mark scheme, which is attached at the end of this guidance document, to provide a clear guide to the requirements of the assignment report.

-Your course provider will be able to confirm your eligibility to take the Unit DNI assignment and will formally issue students with their assignment brief.
+Your Learning Partner will be able to confirm your eligibility to take the Unit DNI assignment and will formally issue students with their assignment brief.

-These reports provide feedback on the following key areas; examination technique, command words and learning outcomes and is designed to assist candidates and course providers prepare for future assessments.
+These reports provide feedback on the following key areas; examination technique, command words and learning outcomes and is designed to help Learners and Learning Partners prepare for future assessments.